Vandise/GameClient/doc/images/client_architecture.md

 Of course the position of these components entirely depends on the styles applied to the classes.
 Simple CSS allows us to make these menus appear how we see fit.

+## Known Architecture Issues
+Like all patterns and architectures, there are known issues with this approach.
+The main companint being:

+- It's a lot of code to mask the sockets

+To be fair updating a global state or game state and handling user events to send to the server (such as character walking) is a lot for a single socket wrapper function to handle.
+These functions need to be isolated to be effectively tested.
+I don't use the term "over-engineered" lightly, but it is a fair claim.
+It serves one general purpose and it does it well if the implementation described in the readme is followed.
+Otherwise you may have a problem.

+- We cannot validate events actually emitted from within Phaser *kind of*

+If you have the "I" key bound to open the inventory menu within Phaser -- I have no way to validate that the "I" key is bound to the inventory menu.
+I can, however, validate that after the "I" key is pressed, the action it dispatches will indeed open the inventory menu.
+Phaser is entirely bypassed in this case and is only mocked in the unit tests when server events are being sent to the event handler.

+## What Role Does Phaser Play In All This
+Phaser, in this sense, does what it's intended to do: render sprites and apply a physics/partical engine to the canvas.
+Canvas objects that interact with one another can send events, and events received, such as a player moved, can cause phaser to redraw/animate a sprite.
+Adding the multiplayer option just adds a level of complexity.

+## Does This Work With Non Multiplayer Games
+Absolutely.
+The flow of your game with this architecture entirely depends on the middleware.
+It's the heart and soul of this architecture.
+You cannot use the middleware I've provided as it's socket-io specific.
+It's only a single file though and you could use it as a guideline to designing your own middleware.
+In this specific case, you would only need to handle dispatcher messages that would go to either the phaser event handler or directly to the reducer.